Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress05/01/2024

-Hanoi: A 71-year-old female patient with stomach cancer had robotic surgery, completely removing the cancerous tissue, and was discharged from the hospital two days after surgery.
+Hanoi: A 71-year-old female patient with stomach cancer underwent robotic surgery, completely removing all cancerous tissue, and was discharged from the hospital two days after surgery.

-The patient is from Nam Dinh and has been suffering from epigastric pain for the past two years.
-Recently, she has experienced increased pain, vomiting blood, and passing black stools.
-The diagnosis was early stage stomach cancer, which can be completely surgically removed using a robotic arm.
-The surgery was successful, and the patient is now stable and discharged after two days of treatment.
+The patient was from Nam Dinh and had been suffering from epigastric pain for the past two years.
+Recently, she experienced increased pain, vomiting blood, and passing black stools.
+The diagnosis was early stage stomach cancer, which could be treated with a robotic arm.
+The surgery was successful, and the patient was stable and discharged after two days of treatment.

 Also discovered a 2cm rectal tumor after a routine health check-up, the 51-year-old man was indicated for radical surgery.
 Doctors performed robotic surgery to remove the patient's rectum, with no post-operative complications.